gouldsonium/the-modding-bungalo/_lists/rovaan/read-me.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

- **NOTE**: Ghoulified Reality will **always** require the latest version of Wabbajack **UNLESS IT IS SPECIFICALLY STATED HERE**.
+ **NOTE**: Rovaan will **always** require the latest version of Wabbajack **UNLESS IT IS SPECIFICALLY STATED HERE**.

-#### Downloading and Installing Ghoulified Reality
+#### Downloading and Installing Rovaan

-Downloading and installing Ghoulified Reality can take a while depending on your internet connection and computer.
-To install Ghoulified Reality, complete the following steps.
+Downloading and installing Rovaan can take a while depending on your internet connection and computer.
+To install Rovaan, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
-2. Press the download button on Ghoulified Reality and wait for it to download.
+2. Press the download button on Rovaan and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Ghoulified Reality. **Do not install it to your desktop or downloads folder.**
+3. Set the installation folder to be somewhere like C:\Rovaan. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster.
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.